Hrithik4579/Placement-Portal/Readme.md

 - Viewing posted blogs(searchable by company)
 - Can view test dates as mentioned by the admin
 ### RBAC Features
+- User management which involves creating, modifying and deleting student profiles.
 - No student can register themselves.
 Only the admin has the permission to add students and set their passwords to prevent outside college students from registering themselves.
-- Admin has the permission to add and delete companies as well as set the criteria such as cgpa and graduating year for applying.
-Students not meeting the criteria will not be able to apply for that particular job.
+- Admin has the permission to add and delete companies and roles as well as set the criteria such as cgpa and graduating year for applying.
+Students not meeting the criteria will not be permitted to apply for that particular job.
+- Admin has the permission to delete role profiles as required.
+- All the permissions and features are now clearly displayed using icons or titles for the users to easily navigate across the portal.
 - Admin can generate excel reports containing all the deatils of the studetns along with their resumes for each company.
 Multer and Cloudinary for resume storing.
 - Integrated real-time mail notifications to keep students updated on any new job postings using nodemailer library.
 - If the registration data would cross then, students would not be able to apply for that company.